Campfire Safety: After two months of exceptional drought this fall, forests across the Southeast were like a tinderbox.

 While a drought can increase the chance of a wildfire, it can also put more stress on trees and make them more vulnerable to diseases and pests.

 If you purchase firewood or bring in your own, make sure that it’s kiln-dried or a local species.
-Otherwise, you might accidentally introduce a harmful, non-native pest, such as the emerald ash borer, which can kill an ash tree in just 3-5 years.
-The larvae of this wood-boring beetle feed on tissues beneath the bark and disrupt the tree’s ability to transport nutrients and water.
+Otherwise, you might accidentally introduce a harmful, non-native pest.
+For instance, the emerald ash borer, which can kill an ash tree in just 3-5 years.
+The larvae of this wood-boring beetle feed on tissues beneath the bark.
+They also disrupt the tree’s ability to transport nutrients and water.

-In the Southeast, the other big concern is thousand cankers disease, which is spread by the walnut twig beetle and kills trees in the walnut family.
+In the Southeast, the other big concern is thousand cankers disease.
+This is spread by the walnut twig beetle and kills trees in the walnut family.

 Keep it Small